trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

  * You can now import the config file to WireGuard (import from file option).

 ## Configure WireGuard with `Adguard/Unbound/Cloudflare`

+`ADVICE:`_I think it do not make much of a difference to use DoT/DoH with WireGuard security protocols.
+Though from my experience and in forums, it does not seem to cause any issues using it together.
+Mainly do this for adblocking feature with a VPN._

-Only do this for when you are connected to WireGuard VPN on an outside network or just want to use VPN at home 24/7 cause you already have it set up locally and running on your devices manually(no issue having both set up from my experience). (<i>Not sure if you might need to do this if on a VPS</i>)
+Only do this when you are connected to WireGuard VPN on an outside network because you already have it set up locally(in dns server) and running on your devices manually(no issue having both set up from my experience).
  * In WireGuard app, select your tunnel and select edit (pencil on top right)

  * Under DNS servers enter `Pi's IP` and save (IPv4 & IPv6)